Imitation Learning via Simultaneous Optimization of Policies and Auxiliary Trajectories: Experiments

+For policies trained with 240 demonstrations, we evaluate the mean target errors (distance between the end-effoctor position at the end of the trajectory and the target position) for both tasks and the mean collision rates for Task 2 over 6 random seeds on the testing set.
+For Task 1, the mean target errors for \textsc{BC}, \textsc{BC+Noise} and \textsc{CoDE} are $0.89m$, $0.41m$, and $0.01m$, respectively.
+For Task 2, the mean target errors for \textsc{BC}, \textsc{BC+Noise} and \textsc{CoDE} are $0.78m$, $0.41m$, and $0.02m$, respectively; and the mean collision rates are $49.0\%$, $38.3\%$, and $5.3\%$, respectively.
+The policies learned with \textsc{CoDE} are significantly safer and more effective.

-\textbf{BC Performance:} Poor BC performance is mainly caused by insufficient data coverage in the \emph{velocity space}.
+\textbf{Remark on baseline performance.} The poor BC performance is mainly caused by insufficient data coverage in the {velocity space}.
 The demonstrated trajectories all have relatively low velocity with a maximum of 1.14 $rad/s$ and the median of 0.48 $rad/s$ (in $\ell_2$-norm).
-As the number of demonstrations increases, the data coverage in the joint position space improves, yet velocity coverage remains poor.
-Hence, the BC agent suffers from severe covariant shift issue as the rollout of the learned policy diverges immediately from the desired trajectory once small errors occur.
-However, for BC+Noise, as explained in~\cite{laskey2017dart}, the injected noise can reduce covariate shift, hence we observe a better result comparing to the vanilla BC method.
+As the number of demonstrations increases, the data coverage in the joint angle space improves, yet velocity coverage remains poor.
+This issue can be alleviated through noise injection, which provides slightly better coverage.
+This is demonstrated by the improved performance of \textsc{BC+Noise} over \textsc{BC} for both tasks (See~\cref{fig:exp_task1,fig:exp_task2}).
+However, \textsc{CoDE} yields significantly better results compared to both BC variants, as \textsc{CoDE} directly deals with the inconsistency between the demonstrations and the learner.